aphalo/romnidriver/README.md

 attempting to install `rOmniDriver`.
 This is important, in case problems occur.
 Sometimes a restart of the operating system can help.

-On Windows, by default R installs packages for both 64-bit and 32-bit architectures, which means that using the default R installation and settings one may need to install also both versions of the JDK.
+On Windows, the R distribution (\>= 4.2.0) includes only binary packages and R binary for the 64-bit architecture and the Java JDK 64 bit is needed.
+In contrast, earlier versions of R (\<= 4.2.0) installs packages for both 64-bit and 32-bit architectures, which means that using the default R installation and settings one may need to install also both versions of the JDK.
 The examples and documentation for the JDK are not needed to use ‘rOmniDriver’.
 Under Windows, if the Java installation fails, uninstall and reinstall as administrator.

 Depending on the operating system, manually setting the environment variable `"JAVA_HOME"` may be necessary.
 We can check if this variable